Elijahamet/Elijahamet/README.md

 - 🔭 I’m currently working on AcademyX (a better version of w3schools)

-- 🌱 I’m currently learning Full-Stack Development(MERN),AI/ML,Python and Video Editing
+- 🌱 I’m currently learning Full-Stack Development(MERN),AI/ML,Python, graphic designing and video, photo-editing..

 - 👯 I’m eagerly looking to collaborate with  Other Developers to build impactful projects for society